-Wild Light – Torridon photography workshop – A walk on the wild side
+Wild Light – Torridon photography workshop – A walk on the wild side – sorry sold out

 This Torridon photography workshop is another in the Wild Light series of Lightstalkers workshops that bring you into the wild heart of the Highlands and Islands in the quieter seasons.